zivid/zivid-python-samples/source/camera/basic/capture_tutorial.md

 #### Multi Acquisition HDR

-We may also create settings to be used in an HDR capture.
+We may also create settings to be used in a multi-acquisition HDR capture.

 ([go to
 source](https://github.com/zivid/zivid-python-samples/tree/master//source/camera/basic/capture_hdr.py#L18))